OdysseyBE/OdysseyBE/README.md

 - **Progression**: Progress through levels, conquer dungeons, and earn unique rewards.
 - **Adventure**: Dive into an immersive world full of adventure, mystery, and challenges.

-## Join Us
-- Explore new realms
-- Challenge your limits
-- Customize your character
-- Be part of an ever-growing adventure community

-## How to Play
-1. Connect to our server.
-2. Explore the world and take on various dungeons.
-3. Collect cosmetic items to personalize your character.
-4. Team up with friends or venture alone—there's always something new to discover!

-## Contact & Support
-Feel free to reach out to us for any inquiries or support.
-Join our community on Discord for updates, events, and more!